akprasad/arunkprasad.com/akp/posts/a-fast-and-simple-gmail-workflow.md

 I use the default Gmail view and the default sort order.
 So my inbox is a simple list with the newest emails first.

+!!! note
+    Update -- I switched to a Multiple Inbox view and added a second view.
+    This view includes only emails marked with my `!` label, which I use for important emails.

 The critical extension is *Keyboard shortcuts* under *Settings > General*.
 You can type `?` at any time to see all of the available shortcuts, but four are enough for this workflow to work: